Prime Suspect 1973

 Prime Suspect 1973 (also known as Prime Suspect: Tennison) is a British television detective drama series starring Stefanie Martini as the young Jane Tennison.
 It is a prequel to the long-running Prime Suspect series that had starred Helen Mirren.

 The series debuted on ITV in the UK on 2 March 2017, comprising six episodes.
-In June 2017, it was confirmed there would be no second series.
+On 21 June 2017, it was confirmed there would be no second series.

 Synopsis

 Set in Hackney, the series depicts 22-year-old Jane Tennison (Stefanie Martini) as she begins her career as a woman police constable (WPC) in 1973 with the Metropolitan Police Service.
 At a time when women were beginning to be gradually integrated into the police force, Tennison has to deal with sexism, as well as difficulties in her home life, as her family disapprove of her career choice.

 Under the guidance of DI Len Bradfield (Sam Reid), the naive and inexperienced Tennison assists in investigating the murder of a young runaway, Julie-Ann Collins.
 Meanwhile, criminal Clifford Bentley (Alun Armstrong) is released from prison and, along with other members of his family, is planning a bank heist.
 Links to Collins's murder threaten to expose the Bentley family's plans.